-I am so excited to share with you some tips for creating, maintaining, and promoting your teacher blog.
-Remember friends, you have the EduMagic in you and even as you are studying to be an educator of excellence, you have ideas and strategies to share with the world - why not share them on a blog?
+I am excited to share some tips for creating, maintaining, and promoting your teacher blog.
+Remember, friends, you have the EduMagic in you, and even as you are studying to be an educator of excellence, you have ideas and strategies to share with the world - why not share them on a blog?

 So, let's start with the obvious question, what is a blog?

 A blog, in my opinion, is a space where you can document your learning, ideas, lessons, and reflections with the world.
 There are no word or length requirements.
 They can include images, videos, links, and more.
 Blogs can be written in any style as you see fit.
 My one piece of advice is to be authentically you!
-For example, when I write my posts I like to think that I am writing to one person and that we are sitting down having a conversation about the topic at hand.
+For example, when I write my posts, I like to think that I am writing to one person and that we are sitting down and discussing the topic.

 Where do I start?

 Ok, maybe by now you are thinking, "Yes!
 I can do this!"
 You are pumped for your blog and are ready to roll.
 But, how do you start?
 Where do you start?
 These are both great questions.
-First, you need to get a free, userfriendly platform to host your blog.
+First, you must get a free, user-friendly platform to host your blog.
 I recommend any of these tools, but you need to find one that fits your needs and style.
 Try a few out and see what best suits you.

-You found a platform that you enjoy and you are gettin' the hang of it.
-So, now what do you do?
+You found a platform you enjoy, and you are gettin' the hang of it.
+So, now, what do you do?
 First, create a list of ideas that you want to post about.
 Then add to that list as you can - I like to have a list on Google Keep or Microsoft To-Do.
-As ideas come to mind I am able to document them on the app or on my laptop.
+As ideas come to mind, I can document them on the app or on my laptop.

-Why you want to be a teacher or why you chose the teaching profession
+Why did you want to be a teacher, or why you chose the teaching profession

 Your teaching story